-Gross written premium from business written by the Group, either directly or as inwards reinsurance, in 2013 was \$61,903,000 (2012: \$56,497,000).
-When combined with the gross premium written by the underwriting agency business, the total gross written premium generated by the Group in 2013 was \$97,792,000 (2012: \$103,235,000).
+Gross written premium from business written by the Group, either directly or as inwards reinsurance, in 2014 was \$53,968,000 (2013: \$61,903,000).
+The Company's direct insurance business operates as a direct insurance underwriter and also an underwriting agent.
+When combined with the gross premium written by the underwriting agency business, the total gross written premium generated by the Company in 2014 was \$84,693,000 (2013: \$97,792,000).

-In 2013 business written on the Assetinsure Pty Limited's paper grew by 15% to \$54,129,000 (2012: \$47,003,000).
-This business is written in a number of specialist classes including farm, SME, corporate property and professional risks.
+In 2014 premium written on Assetinsure Pty Limited's paper fell by 18% to \$44,323,000 (2013: \$54,129,000).
+This is business written in a number of specialist classes including farm, SME, corporate property and commercial strata.
+The decrease was partly due to the decision made in late 2013 to discontinue underwriting professional indemnity along with the commercial motor and business interruption lines previously written through an agency in Queensland.
+Increasing capacity and competition in the market affecting pricing and client retention rates were also factors.

-Premium on business underwritten by the Group as underwriting agent was down 22% in 2013 primarily due to lower surety premium income.
-Under the agency arrangements the Group underwrites insurance for several highly rated third party insurers.
-In doing so the Group provides underwriting expertise for which it receives fee and expense recovery income and also takes a share of the insurance risk and premium by providing reinsurance.
+The underwriting agency business underwrites insurance for several highly rated third party insurers.
+In doing so the Group provides underwriting expertise for which it receives fee and expense recovery income while also taking a share of the insurance risk and premium by providing reinsurance.

-In 2013 the underwriting agency business generated \$43,663,000 of gross written premium for the insurers it represents (2012: \$56,232,000).
+In 2014 the underwriting agency business generated \$40,370,000 of gross written premium for the insurers it represents (2013: \$43,663,000).
 The inwards reinsurance share of this premium only, and not the full gross premium amount, is able to be reported as gross written premium revenue in the financial statements.
-Inwards reinsurance premium income from agency business was \$7,774,000 in 2013 down from \$9,494,000 in the previous year.
-Surety premium income was lower in 2013 as income in the prior year included premium from bonding several large one-off projects and the benefit of increased limits provided to some of the high volume surety clients.
-Bonding requirements were lower in 2013 and commencement of some large projects has been deferred.
+The decrease in gross written premium resulted from the Group ceasing underwriting professional indemnity insurance early in the year and lower aviation premium written.